Enabling Population-Level Parallelism in Tree-Based Genetic Programming for GPU Acceleration: Experiments

 \subsection{Performance in Multiple Tasks with Scalable Populations}

-\edit{ We evaluate the performance of EvoGP with different population sizes across three domains: symbolic regression, classification, and robotics control.
+\edit{ We evaluate the performance of EvoGP across three domains: symbolic regression, classification, and robotics control.
 For all tasks, we test population sizes of 200, 1{,}000, and 5{,}000.
-In symbolic regression, the experiments use the same benchmarks described in Section~\ref{experiment_comparison} and adopt MSE as the performance metric, where lower values indicate better accuracy.
-In classification, we use four datasets from the UCI repository~\cite{dua2019uci}: \textit{Wine}, \textit{Breast Cancer Wisconsin}, \textit{Yeast}, and \textit{Estimation of Obesity Levels}.
-These datasets differ in the number of input features, output classes, and data instances, with detailed specifications summarized in Table~\ref{tab:classification_datasets}.
-Performance is measured by classification accuracy, where higher values indicate better results.
-In robotics control, we use four environments from the Brax framework~\cite{freeman2021brax}: \textit{Swimmer}, \textit{Hopper}, \textit{Walker2d}, and \textit{HalfCheetah}.
+In symbolic regression, the experiments utilize the benchmarks described in Section~\ref{experiment_comparison} and adopt MSE as the performance metric.
+Specifically, lower values indicate superior accuracy. \edit{In classification, we employ four datasets from the UCI repository~\cite{dua2019uci}: \textit{Wine}, \textit{Chronic Kidney Disease}, \textit{Breast Cancer Wisconsin}, and \textit{Yeast}.} These datasets exhibit heterogeneity in the number of input features, output classes, and data instances.
+Table~\ref{tab:classification_datasets} summarizes these specifications.
+We measure performance via classification accuracy, where higher values denote better results.
+In robotics control, we utilize four environments from the Brax framework~\cite{freeman2021brax}: \textit{Swimmer}, \textit{Hopper}, \textit{Walker2d}, and \textit{HalfCheetah}.
 Table~\ref{tab:brax_environment_dimensions} lists the observation and action dimensions of these environments.
-Performance is evaluated by the cumulative reward obtained during an episode, where higher rewards represent improved control effectiveness. }
+Performance is evaluated by the cumulative reward obtained during an episode.
+Consequently, higher rewards represent improved control effectiveness. }